N0tKris/CSCI-2040U-Software-Design-Labs/docs/owner-guide.md

 Your restaurant will appear in your dashboard and in the public restaurant catalog immediately.

+If registration fails, the dashboard displays backend validation or permission errors directly.

+---

+## Editing Restaurant Details

+Owners can update their own listing from the dashboard.

+1. Open your dashboard and switch to restaurant edit mode.
+2. Update fields such as name, cuisine, location, dietary tags, description, and coordinates.
+3. Save changes to publish updates.

 ---

 ## Uploading a Restaurant Image